Geometric Sen theory over rigid analytic spaces: Abstract Sen theory after Berger-Colmez

 \subsection{Relative locally analytic representations}

-We keep the conventions of the triple $(A,\Pi,\chi)$ as in the beginning of the previous section.
-In the next paragraph we will give an ad-hoc definition of a relative locally analytic representation over a Sen theory.
+Let $A$ be a sous-perfectoid ring and let $A^0\subset A$ be the subring of power bounded elements.
+Let $\Pi$ be a profinite group acting continuously on $A$.

+The goal of this section is to introduce a relative analogue of ON Banach locally analytic representations over $A$ for the semilinear action of $\Pi$.
 The motivation is provided by Lemma \ref{LemmaBanachLocAn}, saying that, a continuous action of a compact $p$-adic Lie group $G$ on a Banach space $V$ is locally analytic if and only if there is a $G$-stable lattice $V^0\subset V$ such that $G$ acts through a finite quotient on $V^0/p$.

-To adapt the devisage process in \cite{BC1}, we need to consider continuous $1$-cocycles of infinite rank $A$-modules.
-In other words, we want to consider continuous maps from $\Pi$ to some $\iAut_A(V)$, where $V$ is an ON Banach $A$-module.
-In order to endow $\iAut_A(V)$ with the correct topology let us show the following lemma: \begin{lem} Let $B$ be a $\bb{Q}_p$-Banach algebra and $B^0 \subset B$ a bounded $p$-adically complete subring.
-Then
+Moreover, in order to adapt the decompletions of \cite{BC1} in Section \ref{s:SenTheoryFunctor} for relative locally analytic representations, we shall need to study infinite dimensional analogues of $1$-cocycles.
+This requires a topological understanding of the automorphism group of an infinite dimensional ON Banach space: